rafael-santiago/kryptos/doc/MANUAL.md

 must be stored into ``in``.
 When decrypting the **ciphertext** also must be stored into ``in``.
 The resultant data of the two operations always will be stored (allocated) into ``out``.

-However when you store the input data into the task context is necessary also indicate the size in bytes of that data.
+However, when you store the input data into the task context is necessary also indicate the size in bytes of that data.
 The field ``in_size`` holds the input size.

 After any executed task, the field ``result`` will contain a code which describes the status of that last task.
 The additional field called ``result_verbose`` may also contain some literal description about.
+Sometimes ``result_verbose`` may be null.

-The following code defines the input for a task:
+The following code defines the input of a task:

 ```c
 #include <kryptos.h>